CodeNowOrg/todo_app_front_end/README.md

-# CodeNow Sample Todo Application - [Front End Mockup](https://codenoworg.github.io/todo_app_front_end/ "Front end mockup")
+# CodeNow Sample Todo Application - [Front-End Mockup](https://codenoworg.github.io/todo_app_front_end/ "Front-End Mockup")

-This is the codebase for the front-end mock-up of CodeNow’s Sample Todo Application.
+This is the codebase for the front-end mockup of CodeNow’s Sample Todo Application.
 Click the link in the title to view the mockup hosted using GitHub pages.

 You can use this code as a resource for the concepts you will introduce students to during weekend one of the workshop.